-The North Dakota probate attorneys at O’Keeffe O’Brien Lyson Foss are experienced and will guide you through the estate planning process to make sure you have your affairs exactly how you want them.
+The North Dakota probate attorneys at O’Keeffe O’Brien Lyson Attorneys are experienced and will guide you through the estate planning process to make sure you have your affairs exactly how you want them.
 Stephen Welle is an experienced estate planning attorney and will fight for your rights as passionately as you would.
 Call 701-235-8000 or 877-235-8002 today.

 Image courtesy of MIH83/Pixabay